-The NGCP SNMP Agent uses Redis and the collectd RRD files as data sources.
+The NGCP SNMP Agent uses Redis and InfluxDB as data sources.
 This data is essential for accurate and complete monitoring data in the SNMP OID tree.
-In addition, the Redis database must be available on a shared IP address, so that collectd can always write to it.
-Otherwise, collectd may not work correctly or even crash.
+In addition, the Redis database must be available on a shared IP address, so that ngcp-witnessd can always write to it.

-13.3.2.2 Legacy OIDs
+13.4.2.2 Legacy OIDs